Lincoln Park is one of Chicago’s best neighborhoods with wonderful restaurants, great shopping and home to some of the best theater in the city.

 Not far from North Pond and Mon Ami Gabi is the Bourgeois Pig Cafe a local staple for over 22 years.
 They feature coffee and tea drinks plus sandwiches, salads, paninis, muffins, cookies, bagels, croissants, scones and ice cream.
 The old-world atmosphere is perfect for cold Chicago winters.
 738 W. Fullerton.

 The Hotel Lincoln: Recently opened, this is a good alternative to Loop, Michigan Avenue and Gold Coast Hotels.
 It is directly across from the Lincoln Park Zoo, near the Chicago History Museum.
 There is a local coffee bar on the first floor and the rooftop bar, is one of the most popular in the city.
+They recently opened their restaurant with a new concept, The Kennison.
+I enjoyed it for dinner with a friend.
 You can also easily walk to restaurants, shopping and nightlife.

 Green City Market: Located in Lincoln Park on Wednesdays and Saturdays during the summer months.
 This is a fun spot to buy local produce, have a bite from a local cart, listen to music or attend a cooking demonstration.
 In the winter it moves to the Peggy Notebaert Nature Museum.